20syl: Biography

-Richard published his first solo EP, Motifs, on the 9 June 2014; the site sourdoreille.net considers this EP as "a real gem" whilst wordplaymagazine.com praises Richard's style as "frankly remarkable".
-His second EP, Motifs II, was published on 11 May 2015.
-Regarding the cover of Motifs II Richard explains: "For the first volume, I played on the contrast between the zebra and the checkerboard.
+Richard published his first solo EP, Motifs, on June 9, 2014; the site sourdoreille.net considers this EP "a real gem", while wordplaymagazine.com praises Richard's style as "frankly remarkable".
+His second EP, Motifs II, was published on May 11, 2015.
+Regarding the cover of Motifs II, Richard explains: "For the first volume, I played on the contrast between the zebra and the checkerboard.
 For this one, I wanted another animal.
 I like animals with a solemn air, which release an aesthetic force.
 When I came across this owl, I found him mysterious and chic.
 I also chose the motif of the opposition in the checkered plumage.
 It is a way to symbolize the two aspects of my music: electronic and organic.
 This refined and enigmatic image raises questions."

 In July 2015 in Nantes, Richard presented the U, an interactive musical skateboard ramp (in collaboration with the collective Herrmutt Lobby). herrmuttlobby.com says regarding U "The skater is the musician and the ramp is the instrument.
 He composes and decomposes the rhythm, he breaks down initial binary arrangements, making the digital human again for a moment."
-In September 2015 The Apple Keynote used a piece of Richard's music to promote the functionality of Siri on the Apple Watch in their "Choose Colorfully" advertisement.
+In September 2015, The Apple Keynote used a piece of Richard's music to promote the functionality of Siri on the Apple Watch in their "Choose Colorfully" advertisement.
 In late 2015, Richard published a remix of the PLPS song How I Feel.
-In January 2016, he published his first year production entitled Inertia.
+In January 2016, he published his first-year production entitled Inertia.
 Also in January 2016, he published a remix of the song Walk Walk by Yael Naim.

-In 2015 he formed the group AllttA (A Little Lower Than The Angels) with the Californian rapper Mr. J. Medeiros.
+In 2015, he formed the group AllttA (A Little Lower Than The Angels) with the Californian rapper Mr. J. Medeiros.
 Their debut album, titled The Upper Hand, was released on February 17, 2017.
 Their sophomore album, titled Facing Giants, was released on December 1, 2017.
+The first part of their third album, Curio, was released on May 12, 2023, with the second coming on September 29, 2023.